One57: Site

 One57 is in the Midtown neighborhood of Manhattan, New York City, just south of Central Park and between Sixth Avenue to the east and Seventh Avenue to the west.
 The building contains frontage along 57th Street to the south and 58th Street to the north.
 The irregular site covers 23,808 ft2, with the 57th and 58th Streets sides being slightly offset.
 The 57th Street frontage is 106 ft wide, while the lot has a depth of 200.83 ft between the two streets.
 The building is along 6½ Avenue, a pedestrian walkway running parallel to Sixth and Seventh Avenues.
 It is aligned roughly with the center axis of Central Park.

 One57 is on the same city block as Alwyn Court, The Briarcliffe, and 165 West 57th Street to the west, as well as the Nippon Club, Calvary Baptist Church, 111 West 57th Street, and The Quin to the east.
-One57 is also near Carnegie Hall and Carnegie Hall Tower to the southwest; the Russian Tea Room and Metropolitan Tower to the south; 130 West 57th Street and 140 West 57th Street to the southeast; and JW Marriott Essex House and Hampshire House to the north.
-One57 is one of several major developments around 57th Street and Central Park that are collectively dubbed Billionaires' Row by the media.
+One57 is also near Carnegie Hall and Carnegie Hall Tower to the southwest, the Russian Tea Room and Metropolitan Tower to the south, 130 West 57th Street and 140 West 57th Street to the southeast, and the JW Marriott Essex House and Hampshire House to the north.
+One57 is one of several major developments around 57th Street and Central Park, collectively known as Billionaires' Row.
 Other buildings along Billionaires' Row include 432 Park Avenue four blocks southeast, 220 Central Park South one block northwest, Central Park Tower one block west, and the nearby 111 West 57th Street.